HarryRybacki/rust_developer/hw06_professionalize_client_server_app/README.md

 1. Launch a Client to message through the Server from terminal 2: `cargo run -p client <server ip> <server port>`

 #### Enabling logging:
+Note: INFO level logging is enabled by default.

 1. Prepend your client or server launch command with the log level you wish to see (info, warn, error, debug): `RUST_LOG=<level> <launch command>`

 ### Questions:

+No new questions came up this week related to the homework.

 ### Class Notes:

+N/A

+### Reflections for Lukáš:

+This week was busy (outside of class).
+So not so much time to play around here.

+Fortunately, I already had a leg up on this week's homework having refactored my application last week; separating client and server into their own crates as well as integrating a common library for shared functions e.g. `send_message`.

+The biggest refactor of the week was moving away from the println/eprintln macros and integrating log/env_logger combo throughout the codebase.
+This cleaned up the output from both the client and the server a lot.
+I was surprised at how easy the logger was to establish.
+But, I'm still uncetain how to handle logging output in the shared library.
+I'll open a GH issue and ping you in it.

+I did plan on adding custom error type for the Client code but opted to hold off until playing with `anyhow` and `thiserror` next week first.